Binsabbar/oracle-cloud-terraform/modules/instances/README.md

 Using this module you can attach multiple VNICs to your instance.
 Moreover, you can assign secondary IP (e.g as floating IP) to each of VNIC.

+# Assign Public IP to an instnace
-To attach public IP to any private IP you create in this module, refer to `public_ip` module.
+To attach public IP to any private IP created in this module, you have to do that in `public_ip` module.
+Refer to `public_ip` module for how to attach private IP to public IP.

 ## Limitations
 * Advance Configuration of the instance is not yet possible using this module.
 The only configuration acceptable are the ones defined in `variables.tf`.